Polybia rejecta: Queens vs workers

-P. rejecta queens are significantly larger than workers.
+Polybia rejecta queens are significantly larger than workers.
 Among this group the castes can be noticed by simply looking at the size of the queens versus the workers as determined by using the Wilk's Lambda range.
 There are two possibilities behind why this significant difference in size occurs among the wasps.
 The first is the ovarian condition of the wasp.
 The workers have less developed ovaries than the queen's; therefore, it is possible that this lack of development results in a smaller body size for the workers.
 In accordance, the second reasoning is that, in some workers, the ovaries can be fully developed; however, the eggs are not completely developed.
 This would also be related to the decrease in size for the workers.
 Finally, the workers are likely smaller, so the queen can exert her dominance over them.
 The queen is the sole reproductive individual in the colony.
 This means the distinction in body size is a result of the individual being reproductively capable or non-reproductive.
 These morphological differences and caste differentiation are also seen in the species Polybia sericea.